ChrstphrHll/npc_gen/students/Tommos Morgan.md

 ---
 ### Description
 - 5th year Elf Sorcerer in Alderden
-- curly auburn hair that's parted to the left, Hazel eyes, and Dark Brown skin
+- long straight auburn hair that's plain, Hazel eyes, and Dark Brown skin
 - Is Undemanding and Tough, and has Commonality as their ideal

 ### Organizations